-The design, as mentioned, has changed significantly, from the previous schemes, which were refused planning permission in 2014, 2018 and 2021.
-The new proposal looks to push the design standards in the locality.
-Instead of being a pastiche of different styles or a too contemporary a proposal, it takes some cues from traditional architecture but is given a modern treatment in respect of the neighboring Jebsen house.
-Front Windows are vertical revoking the opening characteristic of the buildings on the high street, creating light, airy interiors and elegant exteriors.
-Further relief in the brickwork is provided by brick banding to emphasize the rhythm of the facades.
+The design, as mentioned, has changed significantly from the previous schemes.
+The new proposal has been designed following the pre-application meeting taking into consideration all the case officers' suggestions.
+Instead of being a pastiche of different styles or a too contemporary proposal, it takes some cues from the next door Jebsen House but with a more contemporary approach.
+Front Windows are vertically revoking the opening characteristic of the buildings on the high street, creating light, airy interiors and elegant exteriors.
 All accommodation has been designed to exceed the space standards as per The London Housing Design Guide and Lifetimes homes.